-If you have an EC/EEA ordinary licence, in Great Britain you can also drive certain vehicles in which the normal requirements for driving large vehicles do not apply to.
-You can get more details about these vehicles and the conditions that apply to them in the factsheet 'Special Licensing Arrangements For Drivers of Large Vehicles' (INF52).
+If you have an EC/EEA ordinary licence, in Great Britain you can also drive certain vehicles in which the normal requirements for driving large vehicles do not apply.
+You can get more details about these vehicles and the conditions that apply to them in the leaflet 'Large Vehicles you can drive using your car or lorry licence' (INF52).